Ruhil-DS/Flask-with-DB/README.md

   - Enrollment's table : It basically holds the relationship between each student and his/her enrolled courses.

 More details on how the project has been built in a systematic way are in the pdf file - Week5_LabAssignment.pdf

+All the app related files are collectively present in the zip - 21f2001180.zip